mapmeld/osm2pgsql-cjk/README.md

   8349
 ```

-There are many of these nodes where the `name=` value matches the Simplified Chinese.
+There are thousands of nodes where the `name=` value matches the Simplified Chinese.
 In about half of these cases, the name does not match the Traditional Chinese.
 This could be
 influenced by how the OpenStreetMap tiles and editor UI display characters, but such specific
 tagging could be to reflect real-world naming of the locations.